Different seasons, different places to visit. So, where should you visit in Southern Vietnam to keep the best memories?

 Especially, after a rainy day, when night comes, people living here go out to chill despite the wet or flooded streets.
 They go out to chill at bars, to enjoy a hot pot or BBQ at their familiar restaurants.

 Always bring your umbrellas, raincoats to protect you from the rain.
-Slippers are the best to walk under the rain; moreover, keep your expensive shoes in your bags, surely you don’t want to damage them.
+Slippers are the best to walk in the rain; moreover, keep your expensive shoes in your bags, surely you don’t want to damage them.
 Use the taxis or buses instead of riding motorbikes since you are not familiar with the rain and the street so you should avoid accidents as much as possible.
 More importantly, check the weather forecasts before you go somewhere.